BillyZac/generators/README.md

-# ES6 Generators
+# ES6 Generators & Observables

-# Research stackA
+# Research stack
 As I come across resources related to the topic I toss them in here.
 When I finish an item, I put a √ mark next it.

 # Basics